 Life quality (past or centuries ago vs. now)

-What about life qaulity for elderly during their last 10-20 years, often as soon as a person retires?
+What about life quality for older adults during their last 10-20 years, often as soon as a person retires?
 For modern times, we know that millions of people (likely more than 50%) have a miserable life quality due to symptoms and diseases for last 1-2 decades of their lives.

-Breathing retraining allows to greatly improve personal lifestyle and quality of life.
+Breathing retraining allows to improve significantly personal lifestyle and quality of life.
 Have you found Buteyko and breathing useful?
 Spread the word to end pain, misery and high mortality due to chronic diseases.